gvwilson/sensibleadventures/shapers/story.md

 -   Dockety (fully, "Fleventy-One Forty-Ee Dockety-Ay"): a newly-woken bot
     -   Two legs, a gyro wheel for speed, mis-matched arms, a small screen on its face
         -   Learns to display cartoon facial expressions
-    -   Droned by Tasercase, accidentally freed
+    -   Droned by Lasercase, accidentally freed
     -   Doesn't have a proper name yet, but starts to remember that it had one once
 -   Crusher: Dockety's friend
-    -   Also droned by Tasercase
+    -   Also droned by Lasercase
     -   Big, slow, and almost indestructible
+-   Lasercase: a bot villain (chief henchbot)
+    -   Leads the attacks on the village
--   Tasercase: the bot villain (antagonist)
+-   Patient in Darkness: the main bot villain
-    -   Discover at the end that it is droned too
+    -   Discover at the end that it is being controlled as well
-    -   Someone or something has been controlling it (sets up the next book)

 ## Places